 In 1772, when women started bleaching their hands with arsenic to make their skin a fashionable porcelain tone, Wedgwood immediately advertised black teapots: against this background, hands looked even whiter.

-The image of deathly-white hands on a black tea pot is certainly striking its own right, but it also reveals Wedgwood’s eye for his audience, his attention to fashions of the day, and a responsive advertising style that could capitalize on trends seemingly far outside the realm of pottery
+The image of deathly-white hands on a black tea pot is certainly striking in its own right, but it also reveals Wedgwood’s eye for his audience, his attention to fashions of the day, and a responsive advertising style that could capitalize on trends seemingly far outside the realm of pottery.

 In 1815, William Blake engraved more than 100 figures for the Wedgwood catalogue (Letter 65, Keynes 866).
 And, like Wedgwood, Blake advertised new methods and innovative products to the public.
 In his 1793 “Prospectus,” Blake describes a method of printing he calls “illuminated printing”: